-Like almost every state, Louisiana requires drivers to carry a certain amount of liability insurance.
+Like just about every state, Louisiana requires drivers to carry a certain amount of liability insurance.

-The minimum auto insurance requirements for LA are 15/30/25.
+The minimum auto insurance requirements for Louisiana drivers are 15/30/25.
 What does that mean?

 - $15,000 per person for bodily injury liability and $30,000 per accident for bodily injury liability: This type of insurance pays for other people’s damages (like medical bills, lost wages, legal expenses, or pain and suffering) as a result of an accident you cause.
 It also can pay for your legal defense, if you’re sued by someone hurt in an accident.

-- $25,000 per accident for property damage liability: This pays for damages to other people’s physical property (usually their cars) in an accident that’s your fault.
+- $25,000 per accident for property damage liability: This pays for damages to other people’s physical property (usually their vehicle) in an accident that’s your fault.

 State law also says that Louisiana insurance policies must include uninsured/underinsured motorist bodily liability, unless the policy holder rejects this coverage in writing.
-This type of insurance protects you if you’re hurt in an accident caused by an uninsured or underinsured driver.
+It protects you if you’re hurt in an accident caused by an uninsured or underinsured driver.
 Your UM/UIM coverage matches your bodily injury/property damage limits: 15/30, if you opt for state minimum insurance.

 Louisiana insurance policies also must include $25,000 in uninsured motorist property damage, with a $250 deductible, unless your policy includes collision coverage.